HardlyDifficult/Tutorials/Outline.md

 The goal is to slice the sprite sheet, any method your comfortable with is fine.
 Options include:

- - "Automatic" which sometimes works (but does not for the spritesheet used in this example).
+ - 'Automatic' which sometimes works (but does not for the spritesheet used in this example).
- - "Grid By Cell Size" allows you to enter the size of each sprite in the sheet directly, e.g. 128x128.
+ - 'Grid By Cell Size' allows you to enter the size of each sprite in the sheet directly, e.g. 128x128.
- - "Grid By Cell Count" allows you to simply count how many rows and columns you see in the sheet (vs maybe guess and checking the Cell Size).
+ - 'Grid By Cell Count' allows you to simply count how many rows and columns you see in the sheet (vs maybe guess and checking the Cell Size).

 <hr></details>